firebase/php-jwt/README.md

     $httpFactory,
     $cacheItemPool
-    null, // $expiresAfter int seconds to set the JWKS to expire true, // $rateLimit    true to enable rate limit of 10 RPS on lookup of invalid keys );
+    null, // $expiresAfter int seconds to set the JWKS to expire true  // $rateLimit    true to enable rate limit of 10 RPS on lookup of invalid keys );

 $decoded = JWT::decode($payload, $keySet);